Our Homes: NPH Mexico

 - The Estudiantina y Danza Troupe performs folkloric music and dances locally and in the U.S.

 - On September 19, 2017, a 7.1-magnitude earthquake caused an estimated $5 million in damage to the NPH facilities in Miacatlán and Cuernavaca, although thankfully none of our children, volunteers or staff were injured.
-Post-earthquake community support, included:
+Reconstruction projects that were completed in Miacatlán in 2018 included: